 Mix together the corn starch and water.

-Add the lemon juice and cornstarch mixture.
+Add the sherry and cornstarch mixture.
 Simmer until nice and thick.
 The sauce should coat the back of a spoon.
 If it doesn't, it needs to cook a little bit longer.
 Stir in the bone marrow, or butter.
 Heat until melted.

 If using bone marrow there may be no reason to thicken with cornstarch.
 The collagen in the marrow will thicken the sauce.